oss-wec/telemetR/README.md

 - [ ] Use data.table for all data munging
 - [ ] Use Leaflet Draw to allow users to subset based on the area
 - [ ] A way for users to request analysis based on data they've entered
-- [ ] Remove erroneous points, persists to data download
+- [ ] Remove erroneous points, persistent to data download
 - [x] Include migration analysis plots
+- [ ] Include utilization distributions.
-- [ ] Include brownian bridge output.
-As shapefile?
+  - [ ] As shapefile?
+- [x] NSD plots and associated maps

 To add items to the TODO list, or report errors that occur while using the application contact Mitch Gritts (mgritts@ndow.org).